Minimalist approach to the classification of symmetry protected topological phases: Generalities

 In mathematical jargon, SPT phases are thus the group of invertible elements of the monoid $\M^d(G)$ of $d$-dimensional $G$-protected topological phases.
 We will see later that $\M^d(G)$ is commutative.
 This means that the $d$-dimensional $G$-protected SPT phases form not just a group, but an abelian group.
 This is elaborated upon in Sec.\,\ref{subsubsec:additivity}.

 Note that we have made no mention of SRE systems so far.
 Instead, SPT and SET phases naturally fall out of the binary operation given by stacking.
 The uniqueness of identity and inverses and the abelian group structure of SPT phases come about for free.
-This is in line with the minimalism we are after and is we think the beauty of the definition.
+This is in line with the minimalism we are after.

 Let us introduce special names for the special case of trivial symmetry group $G=0$.
 The trivial SPT phase in this case can be called the \emph{trivial topological order}; an SPT phase, an \emph{invertible topological order}; an SET phase, an \emph{intrinsic topological order}; and any element of $\M^d(0)$, a \emph{topological order}.
 We may call a system \emph{short-range entangled (SRE)} if it represents an invertible topological order, and \emph{long-range entangled (LRE)} otherwise.
 An illustration of these concepts appears in Fig.\,\ref{fig:SRE_LRE_old_new}.